Fabse120/Light-weight-AI-Code-analyser/README.md

 StarCoder's specialization in code, multilingual support, advanced code understanding, integration capabilities, performance, customizability, and community support make it an ideal choice for a code analyzer.
 Its ability to understand and generate code accurately and efficiently makes it a valuable tool for developers seeking to enhance their coding workflow.

 https://huggingface.co/bigcode/starcoder/tree/main

+## Further ideas for this project
+Creation of a VSCodium plugin that automatically analyzes the written Code.